First Light On The Ranch

 The next day’s alarm clock wouldn’t sound as sweet as the first’s had.
 The real world beckoned.
 But we went to bed smiling—in the morning there’d be just enough time for another quick loop before departure.

-Zac Blair is a TGJ Subscriber and professional golfer on the PGA Tour.
-He carries a sharp eye for golf-course design, so we asked for his notes after his first round at the Ranch:
+Zac Blair is a TGJ subscriber, pro golfer and builder of the Tree Farm in South Carolina.
+He carries a sharp eye for golf course design, so we asked for his notes after his first round at Sheep Ranch: